myOmikron/bbb-rec-starter/README.md

 # bbb-rec-starter
 This repository is meant to expose the startRecording functionality of bbb.

 It uses a headless browser to join the specific meeting and pushes the startRecording Button.
+This was a design decision in order to change as few code as possible to keep the maintainability high.
+This project does not touches any of the original files, so it is possible to install it on the same server bigbluebutton runs on.

 ## Setup Configuration